 Chettinad pulled duck served with home-made oothappam £5.
 The same constant awesome flavours – I can eat these for breakfast, lunch and dinner without hesitation.

 Kawari soft shell crab £8.
 Yes you can caress my legs before you eat my crispy spiced body as I’m delicious.

 Sigree grilles mustard broccoli, half £5.50.
 That serrated knife makes visual impact doesn’t it?
 The flavour impact equally as apparent.

 Nagaland house crispy pork ribs, with tamarind kachumber £8.
 These ribs aren’t shy in flavour, order them or walk away in regret!

 Old monk rum pudding £6.5.
 I would describe this as a bread & butter pudding laced with rum, cinnamon, vanilla and every mouthful was pure comfort.
-That ice cream just melts into that gooey bread base, it has a party in your mouth!
+That ice cream just melts into the hot melting bread base.

 Molten spice chocolate cake with masala chai custard £5.5.
 Chocolate button studded gooey spiced chocolate porn.
 A chocolate fan will revel eating this and the custard exudes enough spice to let you know it’s there.
 A well balanced desert and my favourite.

 Session IPA, Fourpure Brewery £5.50.
 English brewed with an American IPA style, clean, crisp and hoppy.
 Great to balance out all the spices.